A farmer and his son battle against a storm to protect their home. [Revision, Oct. 2015]

 About three quarters of a mile up, the soggy road leveled off and the tired truck had an easier time traversing the mountain.
 Though the sky erupted in a fiery tantrum, the two Hildebrand men were silent.
 George was more comfortable with the quiet than his son, who hadn’t yet discovered there was little comfort in words.

 It became easier to see through the windshield as they entered the forest farther up.
 The trees did a decent job of deflecting the rain, but were still struggling with the sheer volume of it all.
 The earth was crumbling underfoot.

 “Look at that!”
 Douglas pointed directly ahead.

-“My word,” George gasped.
+“My god,” George gasped.
 His gaze drifted slowly upward.
 It was still difficult to see through the fogging glass, but he knew his eyes weren’t deceiving him.
 The trees were moving.
 Like an army marching downhill, their roots were losing their hold in the weakening soil.
 Many of them were slowly sliding down the mountain.
 Almost miraculously, none of them toppled over, but George knew that wouldn’t last long.
 They were running out of time.

 He gave the accelerator a little nudge.
-Still, it took them nearly twenty minutes to drive a route that usually took no more than ten.
+Still, it took them nearly twenty minutes to drive a route that usually took no more than five.
 As they rounded the last curve, George’s mood lifted the moment he saw the ghostly figures of his cattle in the meadow ahead.
 His levity was short lived.
-He and his boy sprung from the truck to find the herd bogged down in knee deep mud.
+He and his boy sprung from the truck to find the herd bogged down knee deep in mud.
 Their panicked bellows were loud enough to overpower the wailing rain.